ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Every group member, upon learning that the OSCORE group has been reactivated (i.e., 'active' has value True again), can resume communicating in the group.

+Every group member, upon learning that the OSCORE group has stopped using the group mode of Group OSCORE (i.e., 'group_mode' has value False), SHOULD stop using the group mode to process messages in the group.

+Every group member, upon learning that the OSCORE group has resumed using the group mode of Group OSCORE (i.e., 'group_mode' has value True again), can resume using the group mode to process messages in the group.

-Every group member, upon learning that the OSCORE group has stopped supporting the pairwise mode of Group OSCORE (i.e., 'pairwise_mode' has value False), SHOULD stop using the pairwise mode to process messages in the group.
+Every group member, upon learning that the OSCORE group has stopped using the pairwise mode of Group OSCORE (i.e., 'pairwise_mode' has value False), SHOULD stop using the pairwise mode to process messages in the group.

-Every group member, upon learning that the OSCORE group has resumed supporting the pairwise mode of Group OSCORE (i.e., 'pairwise_mode' has value True again), can resume using the pairwise mode to process messages in the group.
+Every group member, upon learning that the OSCORE group has resumed using the pairwise mode of Group OSCORE (i.e., 'pairwise_mode' has value True again), can resume using the pairwise mode to process messages in the group.

-Every group member, upon receiving updated values for 'alg' and 'hkdf', MUST either:
+Every group member, upon receiving updated values for 'hkdf', 'sign_enc_alg' and 'alg', MUST either:

 * Leave the OSCORE group (see {{Section 18 of I-D.ietf-ace-key-groupcomm-oscore}}), e.g., if not supporting the indicated new algorithms; or

 * Use the new parameter values, and accordingly re-derive the OSCORE Security Context for the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

-Every group member, upon receiving updated values for 'sign_alg', 'sign_params', 'pub_key_enc', 'ecdh_alg' and 'ecdh_params' MUST either:
+Every group member, upon receiving updated values for 'pub_key_enc', 'sign_alg', 'sign_params', 'ecdh_alg' and 'ecdh_params' MUST either:

 * Leave the OSCORE group, e.g., if not supporting the indicated new algorithm, parameters and encoding; or

 * Leave the OSCORE group and rejoin it (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}), providing the Group Manager with a public key which is compatible with the indicated new algorithm, parameters and encoding; or

-* Use the new parameter values, and, if required, provide the Group Manager with a new public key to use in the OSCORE group, as compatible with the indicated parameters (see {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}).
+* Use the new parameter values, and, if required, performs the following actions: i) provide the Group Manager with a new public key to use in the OSCORE group, as compatible with the indicated parameters (see {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}); retrieve the new Group Manager's public key from the Group Manager (see {{Section 12 of I-D.ietf-ace-key-groupcomm-oscore}}).

 ## Selective Update of a Group Configuration ## {#configuration-resource-patch}